It has benefits for the body, such as helping it maintain a healthy bowel and possibly addressing the biological causes of psychological problems.

 According to several studies by dentists worldwide, the potential of amylose-rich foods as a nutritional element to prevent tooth decay is recognized.

 This is probably because this starch does not gelatinize like many other starches.

 There is the interaction of the intestine with the central nervous system.

-Bacteria in the gastrointestinal tract can activate the pathways involved in the signaling of the brain and nervous system.
+Bacteria in the gastrointestinal tract can activate the pathways in the brain and nervous system signaling.

-Understanding this connection has been an approach in recent years to help scientists develop new approaches to prevent and treat mental illness.
+In recent years, understanding this connection has been an approach to help scientists develop new strategies to prevent and treat mental illness.

 Perhaps most notably, it is the discussion about the potential of resistant starch to improve intestinal health and prevent or alleviate the symptoms of autism.

 Research suggests that healthy digestive bacteria correlate strongly with a lower risk of autism.

 In addition, the researchers suggest that the neurobehavioral problems related to autism could be alleviated by adjusting the gut microbiota.